 Often people form an arched back and have a lack of body tension.
 This causes their hips to sag and back to arch which creates bad form.
 It occurs when the core and glutes are not fully engaged.
 To fix this you should Focus on engaging both your core and glutes during this movement to keep your lower back flat, this will give you core strengthening benefits, and also a perfect form.
-You can assess your form by recording yourself or looking at the mirror when performing this exercise.
+When performing this exercise, you can assess your form by recording yourself or looking at the mirror.

 There is a high engagement in your upper body muscles from the pectoralis major, anterior deltoids and triceps.
 With consistent training, your body will produce more muscle fibres, resulting in increased muscle mass, strength and endurance.
 You will need to push yourself to be near muscle failures after completing your sets.
 This will make you feel tired, if you’re only starting out, but over time as you get stronger you can increase intensity by moving to harder variations.

-The Push Up trains your proprioceptive muscle fibers, which in turn, these microscopic nerves keeps your body in balance.
+The Push Up trains your proprioceptive muscle fibers, which in turn, these microscopic nerves keep your body in balance.
 When performing a push up, these nerves are working constantly with the purpose of preventing your body from tipping over.
-This disciplines them to have a quicker response to stimulation which enhances your balance and speed.
+This disciplines them to have a quicker response to stimulation which enhances their balance and speed.

 You can take this awesome exercise and workout anywhere and anytime for free, at your convenience.
 This exercise gives you complete control, no need to rely on the use of gym equipment.

 4. Many Variations